 How can your executor contact all your beneficiaries?

 It’s easy enough to ring up a charity and make a donation.
-On the other hand, leaving a mansion to your mad uncle who lives up a tree in Croatia is all well and good, but if nobody has his telephone number then it is unlikely he will ever be able to collect.
-Including phone numbers and addresses in the conglomeration of information to leave your loved ones – and updating them every so often – is therefore a fantastic idea.
+On the other hand, leaving a mansion to a distant niece is all well and good, but if nobody has her contact details then it is unlikely she will ever be able to collect.
+Including phone numbers and addresses in the conglomeration of information to leave your loved ones – and letting them know that they’ll inherit – is a sensible idea.

-IHT currently stands at 40%, and is charged on the part of your estate that stands above the £325,000-threshold.
+IHT currently stands at 40%, and is charged on the part of your estate that stands above the threshold.
 This can cost your friends and family thousands of pounds, so any way to reduce it is great.
-Sadly, this means paperwork.
+Sadly, this means more paperwork.

 The main ways of reducing IHT are to: